danieljannai/streamlit-adjustable-columns/README.md

 ## 🎮 How to Resize

-1. **Look for resize handles** above each set of expandable columns
+1. **Look for resize handles** above each set of adjustable columns
 2. **Hover over the boundaries** between column areas - you'll see resize cursors
 3. **Click and drag** the handles to adjust column widths
 4. **Release** to apply changes - they persist across app reruns!